Embark on a fun-packed 4-day adventure that is tailored to those who take pride in unconventional outdoor travel!

 After the spectacular display put on by nature, you will embark on the exciting adventure of the day.
-Riding a super jeep with its giant wheels and heading up into the Highlands is already an experience to behold.
+Riding a super jeep in giant wheels and heading up into the Highlands is already an experience to behold.
 Once reaching atop "the long glacier" of Langjökull, you will get on the coolest transport in this icy nation: the snowmobile.

 Sometimes called "snowcats" by locals, those belt-driven speed machines are a perfect way to enjoy the white expanse and fly over the centuries-old ice.
-A short drive into the glacier and you´ll be immersed in a panorama of white ice and blue sky; here, you will understand the feeling of being at the end of the world.
+A short drive into the glacier, and you'll be immersed in a panorama of white ice and blue sky; here, you will understand the feeling of being at the end of the world.
 What would you do if you were the last person in Iceland?

 Having had your fill of adventure, you'll be brought back from the edge of the world to the northernmost capital and spend the night once more in Reykjavik.

-Nearby, you will leave the beaten path and travel up to Sólheimajökull glacier where our experienced guide takes you up to the high, snowy back of this bright giant.
-Sólheimajökull is a glacial outlet of Mýrdalsjökull glacier, Iceland's fourth largest ice cap which sits atop the famous volcano, Katla.
+Nearby, you will leave the beaten path and travel up to Sólheimajökull glacier, where our experienced guide takes you up to the high, snowy back of this bright giant.
+Sólheimajökull is a glacial outlet of Mýrdalsjökull glacier, Iceland's fourth-largest ice cap, which sits atop the famous volcano, Katla.